-- Jaundice is the yellowing of body tissues like gums and conjunctiva due to liver malfunction or excessive breakdown of red blood cells, leading to an accumulation of bile.
+- Jaundice is the yellowing of body tissues like gums and conjunctiva due to liver malfunction or excessive breakdown of red blood cells, leading to an accumulation of the yellow pigment (bilirubin) in the body.

 - Liver malfunction can be caused by a variety of toxic plants.

-- Cirrhosis is the term used when liver cells are severely damaged and replaced by scar tissue.
+- Cirrhosis occurs when liver cells are so damaged, they die and are replaced by scar tissue.
+Cirrhosis is a sign of chronic liver disease.

-- On farm liver damage can lead to jaundice and cirrhosis, which results in reduced growth rate/weight loss, death, and costs due to management/treatment.
+- Liver damage, producing jaundice and cirrhosis, also results in reduced growth rate/weight loss, death, and extra costs due to management/treatment.

-- At the abattoir the carcase or liver may be condemned.
+- At the abattoir severely affected (yellow) carcases or livers may be condemned.

 - Mycotoxins produced by fungus and commonly found in lupins (Lupinosis) and spoiled or mouldy feed (Aflatoxicosis).

-- A variety of toxic plants (e.g. Lantana, St John’s Wort) can cause liver damage, jaundice and light sensitivity.
+- A variety of toxic plants (e.g. Lantana, St John’s Wort, heliotrope) can cause liver damage, jaundice and light sensitivity.

-- Mycoplama ovis (formerly Eperythrozoon ovis), an infectious bacterium affecting the red blood cells that can cause carrier animals to relapse under stress.
+- Mycoplasma ovis (formerly Eperythrozoon ovis), an infectious bacterium affecting the red blood cells that can cause carrier animals to relapse under stress.

 - Copper toxicity can occur due to stresses like poor nutrition, yarding, transport and bad weather.